BlackGlory/json-rpc-creator/README.md

 # json-rpc-creator

-JSON-RPC 2.0 data structures creator
+JSON-RPC 2.0 data structures creator.

+**The module does not check types, nor convert unsupported types (e.g., `undefined` to `null`).
+This is to allow JSON-RPC to support as many types and protocols as possible.**

 ## Install